Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 		- allows you to shoot an ear towards an enemy as an action, with +4 damage on an attack

 ## 3AR5
-*General Animal Ears, the weebs will like these.*
+*General animal ears, the weebs will like these.*
 - +3 to speech, as people are willing to let some things slide for a cutie like you :3

 ## H07NS